 Why is Barcelona in November a Must-Visit?

 Barcelona in November offers two main advantages - First, due to the decrease in temperature, travelling in and around the city is much easier and more enjoyable as compared to the hotter months.
 Secondly, the tourist season comes to an end, so admission into attractions will not take you forever.
-All in all, Barcelona in November is truly enchanting, with lesser crowds, a good number of outdoor events and a jovial atmosphere all around.

-Barcelona Weather in November
+Barcelona weather in November

 Barcelona enjoys Mediterranean weather, with the summers characterized by high temperatures and the winters relatively mild.
 In November, the winter sets in, with highs of 17ºC and lows of 8ºC.
 November in Barcelona is a transition between summer and winter, the ideal weather for long strolls and lazy lounging.

-Visiting Barcelona in November: Top Things to Do
+Visiting Barcelona in November: Top things to do

 1